arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/image-classification/content.md

 ## Troubleshooting

-### GitHub Workflow

-If you’re encountering difficulties while using the GitHub workflow in your forked repository, make sure that you chose `MobileNetV2 96x96 0.1` as model type, otherwise the model will likely be too big.
-Also make sure you are changing the files in your own, forked repository and not in the original OpenMV repository.
+If you’re encountering difficulties while deploying your machine learning model, make sure that you chose `MobileNetV2 96x96 0.1` as model type, otherwise the model will likely be too big.